abhishekarya1/Hash-Define-myNotes/content/java/methods.md

 System.out.println(Hello.a);		// 7
 ```
 - `static` methods can't be overriden, since they are resolved using _static binding_ by the compiler at compile time
-- **static methods can't access instance methods and instance variables directly**.
+- **static methods can't access instance methods and instance variables directly (from inside the class, without any object created with "new")**.
 They must use reference to object.
 And `static` method can't use `this` keyword as there is no instance for "this" to refer to.
 - instance initializer blocks can initialize `static` variables but not the other way round.
 We can't access non-static members from a static context without object reference.

 ```java